-Too much bull
+too much bull

 not only bad

-On one hand, SML’s journey is much more real than that of her terrible, terrible forerunner from Brazil.
+On the one hand, Shirley MacLaine’s journey feels much more real than that of Paulo Coelho, her terrible forerunner from Brazil.
 If you are looking for depictions of places along the Camino, you will probably not be too disappointed by this book.
-There is even a pretty neat map in it!
+There is even a neat little map in it!

 Another thing I enjoyed were MacLaine’s stories about some of the encounters on the road, and some of the details about her stardom and her private life, and how she deals with it all.